 Historically cologne was invented out of necessity.
 One’s nose was constantly bombarded with unpleasant odors such as smoke, spoiled food, and sewers.
 Remember, refrigeration was not what it is today and people did not bathe nearly as frequently as they do now.
 These days, however, cologne is more of a luxury and not a necessity.
 Further, it has evolved to the point that there are now colognes that are specifically designed to help men attract women.

 There will be more on that within this article when we actually get to the list.
-But for now, let’s do a quick run down of the types of cologne.
-After all you don’t want to wish to find an earthy smell and come home smelling like a rose, do you?
+But for now, let’s do a quick rundown of the types of cologne.
+After all, you don’t want to wish to find an earthy smell and come home smelling like a rose, do you?
 As with everything, the prices vary.
 You can get some colognes in a drug store for $10 or under or you can spend hundreds on one bottle of cologne depending on the brand.
-So, as with everything what you are looking to spend does play a factor in what you will wind up with.
+So, as with everything that you are looking to spend does play a factor in what you will wind up with.

 Without further adieu, here are the nominations for the best men’s cologne of all time.

 01. The Attract Woman Pheromone Cologne

 This is the previously mentioned cologne created to attract women.
 Be aware that there is a separate one made for men to attract gay men.
 This one will NOT work for that–it is to help men attract women.
 One spray should be enough as this is a very strong cologne.
 There is a mild moisturizing effect that helps with sensitive skin.
 As far as the smell goes, it has undertones of wood and orange.
 One or two sprays are sufficient and it should last for three months.
 It is still within the drug store range of prices for cologne…or at the very least it is not department store price range.
 There it is a good enough price with as good as it smells to give it a try whether you have the results for what it is for that you think you will or not.

 02. Tommy Hilfiger for Men 3.4 oz.